From Backroads to Big Stages: The Red Clay Strays Story

 The guys will tell you, although the road might be hell, you can’t skip road-dogging it and playing empty rooms.
 You’ve gotta earn that experience.
 It taught them how to work a crowd, how to make it all come together.
 How to write songs, and perform them.

-These days, Brandon, Drew, and Brandon’s brother Matthew Coleman spend a week each January tucked away in Nashville, writing songs — a tradition they’d like to do more often.
-But the real testing ground?
-The stage.
+These days, Brandon, Drew, and Brandon’s brother Matthew Coleman try to spend a week each January tucked away in Nashville, writing songs — a tradition they’d like to do more often.
+Yet, Brandon doesn’t claim the label of songwriter, saying he only contributes a line or two here and there.
+“That’s what a songwriter does!”
+Drew will say right quick.

 The band tries out new material live, watching the crowd like a mirror and making changes based on what they see reflected back.
-Or what they read in social media comment sections.
+Or what they read in social media comments.

-Matthew is the band’s songwriter, videographer, and social media guru who put “Wondering Why” on TikTok in 2023 and created a firestorm.
+Matthew is the band’s c0-songwriter, videographer, and social media guru who put “Wondering Why on TikTok in 2023 and created a firestorm.
+That’s when the Strays blew up.

-Platinum and proud — The Red Clay Strays hold the proof that Dakota Coleman’s “I Just Wanna Be Loved” hit big.
+Platinum and proud — The Red Clay Strays hold the proof that Matthew and Dakoda Coleman’s “I Just Wanna Be Loved” hit big.

-And as for their fan base, it’s not just growing — it’s spreading faster than kudzu.
+And as for the Strays’ fan base, it’s not just growing — it’s spreading faster than kudzu in July.
 Facebook and Instagram fan groups have tens of thousands of members who post daily, flooding timelines with concert clips, front-of-stage selfies, and enough praise to make a Baptist preacher blush.
+Alongside the music talk, those same pages have become a place where fans lift each other up through hard losses, share in wedding-day joy, and lean on each other and their favorite Stray songs to help them grieve or celebrate.
+It’s a reminder of how deeply music can reach into people’s lives.

 Matthew runs the official Strays accounts on both platforms, so those pages are ground zero for band news — birthdays, new tour dates, big announcements — and they rack up thousands of comments in no time.
 Which makes sense because the Instagram official band account has more than a million followers.
 Those accounts also contain Matthew’s spectacular videos and photos (seen throughout this article), so follow the Strays on Instagram and Facebook to see where they are and what they’re up to.